Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 "After the fear of the unknown, it takes courage to dare to 'leave everything behind' and start over from scratch."

-By embarking on a career change in the private sector, Coralie lost the benefits associated with her status as a tenured civil servant.
+By embarking on a career change in the private sector, Coralie lost the benefits she had enjoyed as a tenured civil servant.

 “I went through a mutual termination agreement—a new provision in the French National Education System—and was subsequently removed from the civil service roster.
 This means I lost the benefits I had earned through the competitive exam.
 There’s no going back.”

-In addition to boldness, Coralie also emphasizes the need for humility: “You have to remember to stay in the role of a learner and listen to others who have experience,” and for determination: “Changing careers can be fraught with challenges.”
+In addition to boldness, Coralie also emphasizes the need for humility: “You have to know how to stay in the role of a learner and listen to others who have experience,” and for determination: “A career change can be fraught with obstacles.”

 “As soon as my work-study contract ended, I was hired on a permanent contract as a nuclear safety engineer at Orano DS.
-Looking ahead, I’m open to career opportunities, particularly in management.
+In the future, I’m open to career opportunities, particularly in management.
 When the time is right, I’d also like to return to teaching courses related to my new profession.”

-“Take a chance and trust yourself.
-I’ve heard far too many people say they don’t think they’re capable of doing anything other than their current job.
-As the years go by, we feel trapped in our current profession, unable to do anything else.
-We think about changing careers but talk ourselves out of it by making material excuses (loans, family, etc.).
-If you do your research, there are programs available to help people of all backgrounds make a career change (continuing education, accreditation of prior learning, work-study programs, etc.).
+“Be bold and trust yourself.
+I’ve heard far too often from people who didn’t think they were capable of doing anything other than their current job.
+As the years go by, we feel trapped in our professional roles, unable to do anything else.
+We think about changing careers but talk ourselves out of it by citing practical excuses (loans, family, etc.).
+If you do your research, you’ll find that there are programs available to help people of all backgrounds make a career change (continuing education, accreditation of prior learning, work-study programs, etc.).
 It’s never too late to take the plunge.”

 A Final Word